 The threshold funding method is most commonly used by Reserve Advisors when laying out an association’s capital plan.
 Using this strategy, HOAs will have a detailed capital plan that answers the exact question, “how much should we have in reserve funds?”

 While reserve study providers can utilize a variety of funding methods in their reports, we find that threshold funding allows for associations to put stable amounts of money into reserves each year, making sure that there is enough to ensure that capital projects can be addressed in a timely manner while not hoarding unnecessary amounts of money.

-The truth is, the amount an association needs in reserve funds differs year to year, and there isn’t necessarily a specific percentage at which reserves need to be consistently funded.
+The truth is, the amount an HOA should have in reserves differs year to year, and there isn’t necessarily a specific percentage at which reserves need to be consistently funded.
 Methods that target an arbitrary balance relative to the fully funded balance do not offer a complete picture of overall financial health.
 While maintaining a 100 percent funded balance is generally a safe strategy, it typically results in over-funded reserves.
 On the other hand, threshold funding provides a clear, easy-to-follow plan to ensure a healthy community and adequately funded reserves.

 One very important point to consider, however, is that there should ideally always be enough reserve funds to cover expenses when they arise without having to implement hefty special assessments on residents.
 Not only is this unfair to residents, especially those on a fixed income, but it can lead to decreased property values as underfunded associations are more likely to defer maintenance and capital projects.
 Furthermore, HOA reserve funds are being scrutinized more than ever by potential buyers.